Potong Pasir: Schools

-Potong Pasir estate is home to St Andrew's Village, a mega cluster of schools part of The Saints Family.
-It comprises St Andrew's Junior School, St Andrew's Junior College; together forming St. Andrew's School.
+Potong Pasir estate is home to St Andrew's Village, a cluster of schools part of The Saints Family.
+It comprises St Andrew's Junior School, Saint Andrew's Secondary School, Saint Andrew's Junior College; together forming St. Andrew's School.
 The name of the school is usually abbreviated as SA or SAS.
 Its students and alumni ('Old Boys' and 'Old Girls') are referred to as Saints.

 In the 2000s, as part of the St Andrew's Village project, all three schools were planned to reunite in Potong Pasir.
 Renovation and expansion of the Junior School started in 2003, and the new buildings opened in December 2004.
 Construction of a new Secondary School started in 2003, opposite the Junior School along Francis Thomas Drive, and opened in December 2004.
-Construction of the Junior College started in June 2003 after the Secondary School vacated the site and shifted to its holding location.
+Construction of the Junior College started in June 2003 after the secondary school vacated the site and shifted to its holding location.
 The Junior College opened in December 2005 and a ceremony was held to mark its return to Potong Pasir.
 The Village was officially opened on 26 August 2006, with the ceremony being held at the 1000-seater Cultural Centre in the Junior College.